KaarelKurik/conditional-plasticity/main.typ

 ] <lem:homogeneity-equiv>

 #proof[
   We will show that $ihom$ being homogeneous in $k$ components implies that $lip$ is also.
-The proof in the opposite direction is analogous.
+The proof of the converse is analogous.

   Let us have $J subset.eq [n]$ with $card(J) <= k$ and $x in B_Z$ such that $x$ has norm 1 on components $[n] \\ J$.